Pra-cs/PrShop_E-commerce/readme.md

-# ProShop v2
+# PrShop_E-commerce

-ProShop v2 is an e-commerce platform built with modern web technologies.
+PrShop_E-commerce is an e-commerce platform built with modern web technologies.
 It provides a seamless shopping experience for users and a robust management system for administrators.

 ## Technologies Used